dreamweiver/react-redux_registration_form/README.md

-## Smava Coding Challenge - Registration form using React-redux
+## Registration form using React-redux
 A simple react application to showcase a registration form with field validation.

 ## Installation